5 Foods to Lower Bad Cholesterol Naturally

 A study found that overweight and obese adults with high LDL levels who consumed one avocado daily experienced a significant reduction in their LDL cholesterol compared to those who didn’t eat avocados.

-Avocados are rich in monounsaturated fatty acids, which can help lower LDL while raising HDL (good) cholesterol.
+Avocados are rich in monounsaturated fatty acids, which can help support LDL while raising HDL (good) cholesterol.

 They’re also an excellent source of fiber and antioxidants, making them a heart-healthy addition to any diet.
 Whether in a dressing, guacamole or just on its own- eat and enjoy!